MikeOG444/ShowCase/memory-bank/activeContext.md

 - Fixed TypeScript errors in the NotFound.tsx file by replacing React Router's Link components with regular anchor tags
 - Successfully set up and ran Docker containers for the entire application (web, API, and database)
 - Verified the theming system works correctly in both light and dark modes across all pages
+- Fixed TypeScript errors in React Router components:
+  - Updated the react-router-dom.d.ts type definitions to properly handle the Link component with ForwardRef
+  - Reimplemented RouterLink.tsx to use useNavigate hook instead of the Link component to avoid type issues
+  - Fixed tsconfig.json to remove vite.config.ts from the include array to prevent build errors
+- Updated the mobile app to use the shared theming system:
+  - Created a ThemeContext for React Native that mirrors the web implementation
+  - Implemented a ThemeToggle component for mobile with SVG icons for web platform
+  - Created a global.css file with CSS variables for theme colors matching web implementation
+  - Updated tailwind.config.js to use darkMode: 'class' and the same color variables as web
+  - Implemented proper theme switching with nativewind's useColorScheme
+  - Converted StyleSheet styles to NativeWind classes in all screens
+  - Made the StatusBar theme-aware to match the current theme
+  - Added styled components for React Native elements with NativeWind
+  - Ensured theme persistence using AsyncStorage

 ## Active Decisions

-- Using CSS variables for theming to allow for runtime theme switching
+- Using CSS variables for theming to allow for runtime theme switching on web
-- Implementing a ThemeProvider context to manage theme state
+- Implementing a ThemeProvider context to manage theme state on both web and mobile
-- Using Tailwind CSS for styling with custom theme configuration
+- Using Tailwind CSS for web and NativeWind for mobile with shared token configuration
 - Keeping theme logic separate from UI components for better maintainability
 - Using a blue and gold color palette that meets accessibility standards and avoids brand conflicts
 - Implementing a semantic color system with primary, secondary, and tertiary text hierarchies
+- Using a consistent approach to theming across platforms for a unified user experience

 ## Important Patterns